mdn/content/files/en-us/learn/css/building_blocks/a_cool_looking_box/index.md

 ## Hints and tips

--  Use the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to catch unintended mistakes in your CSS — mistakes you might have otherwise missed — so that you can fix them.
+-  Use the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to catch and fix mistakes in your CSS.

 ## Example